- Type of qualification

 Postgraduate Diploma in Learning Support – PGDipLrnSupport

-Massey’s Postgraduate Diploma in Learning Support is for Learning Support Coordinators (LSC), Special Education Needs Coordinators (SENCo), and Teachers working in the area of learning support.
+Massey’s Postgraduate Diploma in Learning Support is for Learning Support Coordinators (LSC), Special Education Needs Coordinators (SENCo), and experienced teachers working in the area of learning support.